-The goal of this paper is to interpret select themes from the Data Feminism framework in an agricultural setting and serve as an encouraging resource for more intentional work in this area.
+The goal of this paper is to interpret these select themes from the Data Feminism framework in an agricultural setting and serve as an encouraging resource for more intentional work in this area.
 Our perspectives are strongly framed by our collective personal, academic and professional experiences in the industrialized agricultural systems of the United States (US), and specifically of those in the maize-producing areas of the Midwest.
 However, while the specifics of a given system vary, we believe the topics are universal.
 This is not meant to be a comprehensive review of power issues in agriculture, nor a thorough documentation of efforts to address those issues.
-Rather, our hope is that this perspective empowers technically trained agricultural scientists to reflect on their work’s broader societal implications.
-In this piece we use the term ‘imbalance’ to collectively refer to both power inequities (which result from contextual situations) and inequalities (resulting from laws).
+Rather, our hope is that this Perspective empowers technically trained agricultural scientists to reflect on their work’s broader societal implications.
+In this Perspective we use the term ‘imbalance’ to collectively refer to both power inequities (which result from contextual situations) and inequalities (resulting from laws).

 Awareness of Power